uw-windc/windc_build/README.md

 ## Core

-If you have a local version of GAMS and have access to the relevant licenses, navigate in your command line or terminal to the directory `windc_build_3_0`, subdirectory `core` and run the GAMS file `build.gms` by simply typing the following command:
+If you have a local version of GAMS and have access to the relevant licenses, navigate in your command line or terminal to the directory `windc_build`, subdirectory `core` and run the GAMS file `build.gms` by simply typing the following command:

         gams build.gms

 Note that this build will work in both, Windows and UNIX/LINUX environments.
-See the [WiNDC paper](https://windc.wisc.edu/windc.pdf) for a description of all subroutines within the buildstream.
+See [the core documentation](core/README.md) for a description of all the subroutines within the buildstream.

-Two versions of the core WiNDC database will be generated and saved in the directory core: `WiNDCdatabase.gdx` and `WiNDCdatabase_huber.gdx`.
-The first version is based on the least squares matrix balancing routine and the second version is based on the Huber method.
-Both databases contain data for all US states and 69 (summary) sectors from 1997 to 2017.
+By default, one version of the core WiNDC database will be generated and saved in the directory `core`: `WiNDCdatabase.gdx`.
+This is based on the least squares matrix balancing routine.
+An optional second dataset can be generated using the command line option `huber` to generate a version based on the Huber method.

+    gams build --huber=yes

+This file will be called `WiNDCdatabase_huber.gdx`.
+Both databases contain data for all US states and 69 (summary) sectors from 1997 to 2021.

 If you don't have access to a GAMS license including needed solver licenses, you can generate the databases locally using [NEOS](https://neos-server.org/neos/).
 To run the routines on NEOS, type the following command: